MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 An audio stream from the web can mean two things:

-1. A live stream that plays endlessly.
+1. A live stream that plays endlessly (e.g. webradio station).
-2. A clip or file on the web that has a URL (web radio, YouTube clip, ...).
+2. A clip or file on the web that has a URL (e.g. soundcloud audio file).

 These two are actually very different and will result in different behaviour of the jukebox.
 A live web stream never stops.
 This means that it will continue to play until you shut down the machine or start something else by swiping a different card across the jukebox.